-I give important and interesting info/facts about the surah the child will be learning:
+1. I give important and interesting info/facts about the surah we will be learning about.

-After I discuss everything the surah will be about and giving all interesting facts and stories related to it, then I read the translation verse by verse.
+After I discuss everything the surah will be about and giving all the interesting facts and stories related to it, I move on to read the translation verse by verse.

 The kids get creative.
 I let them draw and color or even paint!
 This makes the lesson fun and artistic.
 The Quran is filled with so many beautiful and interesting things that can be drawn or painted.
 It doesn’t have to be perfect but it’s just another way to make it a little more interesting and exciting.

 I ask my kids to draw a picture that goes well with the surah.
-It can be about where the prophet was (if it is known) when he received the revelation of the verse/surah being discussed or it can be about something else mentioned within the surah.
-Just anything to help the child remember some of the important topics in the surah.
-In the picture above, we were studying and learning surah Al-Alaq and my boys wanted to draw Jabal Al-Noor where the Prophet was when he received the very first verses of this Surah because I told them about where he was and how he used to seclude himself within the cave in that mountain.
-Another thing they drew was a pen (because in this surah Allah tells us about how He has “taught man that which he knew not.”
+It can be about where the prophet was (if it is known) when he received the revelation of the verse/surah being discussed, or it can be about something else mentioned within the surah; I want them to draw or paint anything to help them remember some of the important topics in the surah.
+In the picture above, we were studying and learning surah Al-Alaq and my boys wanted to draw Jabal Al-Noor, where the Prophet was when he received the very first verses of this Surah.
+I told them about where he was and how he used to seclude himself within the cave in that mountain prior to receiving the revelation of the Quran.
+Another thing they drew was a pen (because in this surah, Allah tells us about how He has “taught man that which he knew not”).
 Pen is a representation of knowledge and it’s so easy to draw.

-To make kids memorize, it is important to recite, recite, recite!
+To make kids memorize the sura, it is important to recite, recite, recite!
 I usually sit with my kids for 30 minutes and make them recite each verse at least 20 times in the beginning.
 By the 10th time, usually, they memorize at least one verse.
-I try to make it a competition and tell them, “let’s how many times you guys can recite without getting tired!”
+I try to make it a competition and tell them, “let’s see how many times you guys can recite without getting tired!”
 That’s the key to getting children excited about anything.
-They have to see that you are excited and enthustiatic about what you are trying to teach.
+They have to see that you are excited and enthusiastic about what you are trying to teach.